Dubai FAQ Driving in Dubai

 If you hit a stationary object, or something without a driver hits you, call the police and wait there.
 If you're tempted just to drive away, remember that getting a repair done is almost impossible without the accident report.
 Workshops run the risk of severe penalties if they repair a car without the police report - and the police do check.

-The Gulf News (an English newspaper in Dubai) during 2006 was publishing a weekly photo and article to highlight the "accident of the week" (there were no prizes even though many residents wondered if it was a competition).
+The Gulf News during 2006 was publishing a weekly photo and article to highlight the "accident of the week" (there were no prizes even though many residents wondered if it was a competition).
 A rather bizarre way to promote road safety.

 If you see an accident, you could stop and offer to act as a witness.
 Depending on the wasta levels of you and the accident participants though, it's possible that you become one of the causes of the accident.
 If there are injured people and you decide to assist, be aware that if one of the victims dies and you were the last person to touch them, you will probably be held (in jail) responsible for their death.
 At least until it is clear that you did not cause the death, which may take days.